Saksham-deccan/Deccan_Courses/AI_Prompting_101/Writing_a_complex_prompt/Introduction/content.md

 Supervised Fine-Tuning (SFT) is a process where LLMs are trained using **high-quality prompt-response pairs**.
 In the context of data interpretation, this means providing AI with structured examples where:

 - The **prompt** includes an image-chart/table/infographic with a question or task that go  beyond basic number crunching and involve advanced reasoning.
-- The **response** demonstrates correct reasoning, drawing accurate conclusions from the visual data which help the LLM reason through and learn how to solve the prompt or the question
+- The **response** demonstrates correct reasoning, drawing accurate conclusions from the visual data which help the LLM reason through and learn how to solve the prompt or the